luketurnerdev/growth-mindset/README.md

-1. Rationale / Aims of the project / mission statement

-2. Planning (flowcharts, trello etc)

-2. Core functionality

-3. Extra features

-4. Development process

-6. User stories...
+## Ethical issues

+This app is centred around mental health which can be a difficult topic.
+In a real implementation, it is important not to give the user such generic responses, as this could be interpreted as their problems being undermined.
+It is also important to make sure that this app's data is never shared with anyone that could shame the user for using it.

 This file should contain,

-A link to your GitHub repository
+A link to your GitHub repository /
-Ensure the repository (repo) is accessible by your Educators Description of the app, including,
+Ensure the repository (repo) is accessible by your Educators / Description of the app, including,
 Purpose
 Functionality
 Instructions for use